Zwnow/chat/README.md

 I have never implemented any of this, I am trying to learn some system design with this project so this 100% does not serve as a good example for how to implement stuff!

-- User authentication JWT or OAuth
+- [x] User authentication JWT or OAuth
-- User Service with Go & Postgress
+- [x] User Service with Go & Postgress
 - [x] API Gateway with Nginx
 - Service discovery
 - Message queue with PubSub
 - Caching with redis

 ## Currently working on
-- Chatroom creation
 - Joining chatrooms
 - Message handling
+- Frontend